 - Reviewing existing security measures, recommending and implementing improvements and upgrades

 As a senior cyber security position holder, an SA should be prepared to consult with and deliver presentations to the organization’s management and executives on an as-needed basis.

 As a consulting position, the job of the RM is to create detailed risk assessment information.
 This information should be used to develop processes for dealing with discovered risks.
-These processes should, in most cases, be processes that the client company can implement without the ongoing presence of the RM.
+These processes are then passed to the client company so it can implement them without the ongoing presence of the RM.